Cricket-Test Series Sri Lanka v West Indies scoreboard

-Oct 26 (Infostrada Sports) - Scoreboard at close of play on the fifth and final day in the second and final Test between Sri Lanka and West Indies on Monday in Colombo, Sri Lanka
+Oct 25 (Infostrada Sports) - Scoreboard at lunch on the fourth day in the second and final Test between Sri Lanka and West Indies on Sunday in Colombo, Sri Lanka

 Sri Lanka 1st innings 200 (M. Siriwardana 68; J. Warrican 4-67)